Axiom Verge: Reception

 Marty Sliva from IGN gave the game a 7.9/10.
 While praising its satisfying character progression, challenging boss encounters, responsive control and great sense of movement and combat, he criticized the forgettable story, characters that can't be related to and the map-design, which never evolves throughout the game and discourages exploration.
 He added that the game doesn't have enough distant and memorable regions.
 He also criticized the game for being too familiar with the Metroid series and for lacking a clear objective.

 Entertainment Weekly magazine has rated the game "A−" and figured the game on its "The 10 Best Games of 2015" list.

 Thomas Ella of Hardcore Gamer gave the game a 4/5 and described it as "a 2D side-scrolling game with a vast, open world divided into distinct rooms, an array of weapons and power-ups and a map screen laid out in a grid for easy tracking of where you've been and where you might need to go next."

+In a review of Axiom Verge in Black Gate, Matt Drought said "Axiom Verge is a blast to play.
+It is worthy successor to carry on the mantle of games past.
+Journeying through the world of Sudra, fighting enemies, exploring new areas, and gathering new weapons with different powers is very enjoyable.
+The game challenges you to survive this world filled with enemies and traps trying to kill you, and leaves you with a sense of accomplishment, especially after defeating a particularly hard Boss.
+As a sole developer, Thomas Happ has created a game that brings the player in with great gameplay, an interesting premise, and a fantastic soundtrack."

 Awards

 Sequel

-During the 2019 Indie World presentation, Happ revealed that a sequel is in development, titled Axiom Verge 2, and was planned to release for Nintendo Switch in Fall 2020.
+During the 2019 Indie World presentation, Happ revealed that a sequel is in development, titled Axiom Verge 2, and was planned to release for Nintendo Switch in fall 2020.
 In October 2020, it was announced that the game was delayed to the first half of 2021.
 In May 2021, the game was then delayed to Q3 2021.
 The game was released on August 11, 2021.